Exploratory Laparotomy CPT Code

 CPT Code For Exploratory Laparotomy With Partial Omentectomy

-When exploratory laparotomy (CPT code 49000) or Reopened laparotomy (49002) is billed with partial omentectomy (CPT 49255).
+When exploratory laparotomy (CPT code 49000) or reopened laparotomy (49002) is billed with partial omentectomy (CPT 49255).

-It would be considered the secondary procedure (CPT 49255) and cannot be billed on the same day with CPT 49000 or CPT 490002.
+It would be considered the secondary procedure (CPT 49255) and cannot be billed on the same day as CPT 49000 or CPT 490002.
 A modifier is also not allowed to append with CPT 49255.

 cpt code for exploratory laparotomy with tumor debulking